ilyasolgun11/show-down/docs/README.md

 Both fonts used were imported from Google Fonts.

-- The Primary font used is "Poppins", this font was chosen because it compliments the game's modern look, also it pops with the game's dark background.
+- The Primary font used is "Poppins", this font was chosen because it compliments the game's modern look, and also it pops with the game's dark background.
 - For the text of the title volumes I used "Lato", the main purpose of using this font was because it's more narrow compared to "Poppins" so for larger numbers it can fit within its container without spilling.

 ## **Current Features:** <a name="current-features"></a>